-When creating marketing messages, the goal is to avoid vague statements and instead develop specific and compelling statements about elements of your company that customers care about.
+When creating marketing messages, the goal is to avoid vague statements and instead develop specific and compelling statements about things that customers care about.

-Here is a 4-step process to help you define a compelling CA:
+Here is a 4-step process to help you define a compelling marketing message:

 Create a small working group

 You don’t want or need your entire company involved in this process (unless you’re a team of less than 5 people).
-A team of up to 8 is usually good.
+A team of no more than 8 people is usually good.
 Include representation from various functions in your business (sales, engineering, customer service, leadership).
-This team can integrate their knowledge and expertise to define your company’s CA.
+This team can integrate their knowledge and expertise to define your company’s message.

 Create specific and objective messages

-Once you have your CA pillars, it’s time to create specific and objective messages that will convey your competitive advantages to prospects.
+Once you have your message pillars, it’s time to create specific and objective messages that will convey your competitive advantages to prospects.
 You don’t want to be generic, or you’ll just sound like everyone else.
 Instead, do some research to identify specific and objective statements.
-You’ll know you’ve arrived at compelling CA statements when each phrase has a symbol.
-What do I mean by symbols?
-Those are the numbers (#), percentages (%) and dollar signs ($) that convey what you help customers achieve.
+You’ll know you’ve arrived at compelling messages when each phrase has a symbol like numbers (#), percentages (%) and dollar signs ($) that convey what you help customers achieve.
 Symbols always capture the attention of prospects, because they’re tangible and measurable.

-After your initial CA process, try your statements out on prospects.
+After your initial messaging workshop, try your statements out on prospects.
 See which ones resonate most with them.
-You’ll likely want to do some wordsmithing and refining after a few months.
-When our marketing department service team starts work with a new B2B company, we almost always use this process to them the company identify their CA, and helps us identify the right messages to include in sales and marketing campaigns./ We hope it works for you too!
+You’ll likely want to do some word-smithing and refining after a few months.

 Looking for more tools to help your marketing success this year?
 Download the free Kickstart Your 2016 Marketing guide for templates and tools.

 Find us on social: